rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/forking_and_pull_requests/index.md

 ### Making changes on your computer

-A few steps are needed to make changes on your computer, synchronise them to your GitHub account and then prepare for making a Pull Request to the original repository:
+A few steps are needed to make changes on your computer, synchronise them to your forked repository and then prepare for making a Pull Request to the original repository:

 - Your forked copy of the repository is cloned to your computer
 - A "feature branch" is created for the changes you are about to make
 - Changes are made to the files on your computer
 - Changes are committed to the feature branch on your computer, with a short description of what has changed
-- The changes made on your computer are pushed back to your personal copy of the forked repository on GitHub
+- The changes made on your computer are pushed back to your personal copy of the forked repository

 How you do these steps will depend on whether you are comfortable working with the command line, or prefer working with graphical user interfaces.
-Examples of both are below.
+Step-by-step examples of both are below.

 #### Cloning

-Just as, by forking the repository, you cloned the source repository to your personal GitHub account, your next step is to clone the forked repository to your computer so that you can work on it there.
+Just as, by forking the repository, you cloned the source repository to your personal, your next step is to clone the forked repository to your computer so that you can work on it there.

 #### Creating a feature branch

 To bundle your changes and enable them to be reviewed and merged more easily by the source repository's maintainer, you create a "feature branch".
 This is a separate branch in your repository containing only the changes you are making.

-Choose a name for your branch that reflects the purpose of the changes you are about to make and also, if applicable, references the Issue (by number) that you are addressing - for example `123-add-something`.
+Choose a name for your branch that reflects the purpose of the changes you are about to make and also, if applicable, reference the Issue (by number) that you are addressing - for example `123-add-something`.

 #### Making and committing changes

 Once your repository is cloned to your computer and you are working in a new feature branch, you are ready to make changes to the files in the repository.

-Changes can be made using any editor you choose, although it is convenient to use an editor with helpful features such as code highlighting, bracket matching etc. In the examples below, we use [Atom](https://atom.io/) (a cross-platform, open source editor with git integration) for illustration.
+Changes can be made using any editor you choose, although it is convenient to use an editor with helpful features such as code highlighting, bracket matching etc. In the examples below, we use [Atom](https://atom.io/) (a cross-platform, open source editor with Git integration) for illustration.
 Other editors, such as [VSCode](https://code.visualstudio.com/), provide similar features.

 When you are finished working, or to bundle related changes as you progress with your work, commit your changes to your feature branch.
 You may want to commit multiple times as different, discrete steps are completed.
 For each commit, add a "commit message" that describes briefly what has changed.
 This will help reviewers and the repository maintainer to review your work later.

 {{< highlight "primary">}}

-A good overview of best practices for committing work in git can be found here: [Git Best Practices](https://community.atlassian.com/t5/Bitbucket-articles/Git-Best-Practices/ba-p/1628803).
+A good overview of best practices for committing work in Git can be found here: [Git Best Practices](https://community.atlassian.com/t5/Bitbucket-articles/Git-Best-Practices/ba-p/1628803).

 An amusing guide to good commit messages is here: [How to Write a Git Commit Message](https://cbea.ms/git-commit/)